 When you are doubtful of the performance of the disk where you’ll be storing the snapshots, disable the locate and updatedb service.
 It is usually run periodically via cron.
 It places a lot of load on the disk, and may over-stress it.
 Your mileage may vary.
-If, however, you need that service, create an exclusion for the file system where you store the snapshots.

 To disable locate on NixOS, add the following to

-services.locate.enable = true;
+services.locate.enable = false;